8 Ways to Get Sun Protection—Besides Wearing Sunscreen

-It starts with sunscreen (and we have some great options for you).
+Sun protection starts with sunscreen (every. single. day).
 Then a big hat.
 Extra points for UPF clothing.
-What else can you do to safeguard your skin?
-A lot.
+But what else can you do to safeguard your skin?
+Apparently, a lot.

 In the sun-protection constitution, these truths are self-evident: that everyone should wear broad-spectrum sunscreen on their face, neck, chest, and hands every day; that you need to reapply it every two hours when outdoors; and that whatever you do to shield your skin from direct sunlight is a good thing.